 Trusting your intuition is a skill that you can learn.
 It is listening to that little voice of wisdom that comes up inside.
 Most of us already use intuition when judging others: It is about the feeling you get when you first meet somebody.
 Now start using it to make confident decisions.

-The next issue to consider is this: How do you respond when making decisions, and your choice doesn’t work out as planned?
+The next issue to consider is this: How do you respond when making decisions and your choice doesn’t work out as planned?
 First of all, you have shown yourself that you trust yourself.
 Therefore it is still a win.
 Secondly, remind yourself that everything is in alignment.
-Consequently, you can acknowledge to yourself that you have made the right decision.
+Consequently, you can acknowledge that you have made the right decision.
 Finally, it is essential to recognise that the step you have taken is opening up a whole new world of possibilities that will bring success into your life.

-Trust yourself to make confident decisions
+Trust yourself to make confident decisions.

-Follow these three steps to be more successful with intuitive decision making:
+Follow these three steps to be more successful with intuitive decision-making:

 - Create awareness of your beliefs, thoughts and self-talk.
 These often stop you from listening to your intuition.
 Learn techniques to get rid of them.